Rad-Lab-Northwestern/Rad-Lab/README.md

 # Cardiac Models
 This branch contains the cardiac device models used in the Rad lab.
-Read the text file associated with each publication to learn more.
+Read the text file associated with each folder to learn more.

 ## Summary of models currently available